Back

 Dosage

-The dosage is in accordance with the table below.
-In children and adolescents, the dose of MIG Junior is determined depending on body weight, generally from 7 to 10 mg/kg
+The dose is in accordance with the table below.
+In children and adolescents, the dose of MIG Junior is determined depending on body weight, generally from 7 to 10 mg/kg.

 body weight as a single dose, up to a maximum of 30 mg/kg body weight as a total daily dose.

 dose.
-It should not be less than 6 hours.
+Should not be less than 6 hours.
 The recommended maximum dose should not be exceeded.

-If children and adolescents need to use this medicinal product for more than 3 days, or if symptoms worsen, a doctor should be consulted.
+If children and adolescents need to use this medicine for more than 3 days, or if symptoms worsen, a doctor should be consulted.

 The package contains a dosing syringe for oral administration of MIG Junior.

-The oral syringe is graduated in 0.25 ml increments to a full volume of 5 ml.
+The oral syringe is graduated in 0.25 ml increments up to a full volume of 5 ml.

 5 ml of oral suspension corresponds to 200 mg of ibuprofen.
 The bottle should be shaken well before use.